 Most people living with canine companions know that chocolate is unsafe for Fido, but this risk can be even greater with the addition of alcohol to chocolates in treats like brandy beans or Bailey’s chocolates.
 To avoid this risk, simply keep your snacks well out of reach of curious snouts.
 No matter how well behaved your pooch may be, it isn’t worth the risk to leave such foods unattended in dog-accessible locations.
 The toxic potential of chocolate is directly related to the amount of cocoa, which contains theobromine, caffeine and methylxanthine.
-Even just 1 milk chocolate bar (50g) can contain enough cocoa to make a 10lb dog sick, while the same vegetable trays can be festive, healthy, and safe for everyone to partake in.
+Even just 1 milk chocolate bar (50g) can contain enough cocoa to make a 10 lb. dog sick.
+While not the same, vegetable trays can be festive, healthy, and safe for everyone to partake in.

 Cats are naturally curious creatures and they just love sparkly tinsel, but it sure doesn’t love them back.
 Tinsel is a common cause of gastrointestinal obstruction at this time of year, so better not to risk it and enjoy the holiday decorations minus this hazard.